Dom Tower, Utrecht, Netherlands

 I also like to cook.

 The Earth is a complicated place, with mechanical and rheological heterogeneity that is often ignored in favor of a conceptually or computationally simpler model.
-I use finite element models developed at Utrecht University to understand subduction zone earthquake cycles, with a focus on determining when in the earthquake cycle it is okay to simplify and when more complex models are required.
+I use a variety of numerical modeling approaches developed at Penn State and Utrecht University to understand the nature of geologically complex processes and the range of observations they constrain.

 With improvements in the precision, accuracy, and sampling rate of both seismometers and geodetic tools, both sets of observations are increasingly necessary for a complete description of deformation throughout the earthquake cycle.
 I am interested in where these observation tools overlap, where they are complementary, and what these different techniques can tell us about earthquake processes.